ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The challenge now is how to aggregate those scores into a final job level calculation.
 Some key considerations in this calculation:

-* Protect the integrity of the process (e.g., that an employee didn t collude with their peers to artificially inflate or deflate anyone's scores)
+* Protect the integrity of the process (e.g., that an employee didn't collude with their peers to artificially inflate or deflate anyone's scores)

 * Ensure the formula is fair and can be calculated consistently